Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 War Dogs Turned Livestock Guardians

 The Cane Corso is a fearless protector.
-It’s confident, noble, and loyal to its family.
+They are confident, noble, and loyal to their family.
 And while this breed was only recognized by the AKC in 2010, it’s been around for much longer.
-Bred by the Romans to serve as war dogs, the Italian mastiffs never shy away from tough challenges.
+Bred by the Romans to serve as war dogs, the Italian Mastiffs never shy away from tough challenges.
 When the Roman Empire fell, they turned into the perfect watchdogs: loyal, imposing, and stronger than most.

 Cane Corsos: Giants With Gentle Hearts

 That doesn’t mean Cane Corsos don’t express their feelings—on the contrary!
 They are more affectionate than most dog breeds and aren’t afraid to show it.
 But, this only applies to a short circle of humans that they trust.
-Thus, if you’re the proud owner of such a dog, be very gentle with it; otherwise, you might hurt its feelings.
-Despite the formidable size, this breed needs its fair share of love!
+Thus, if you’re the proud owner of such a dog, be very assertive but also gentle with them.
+Despite the formidable size, this breed, like any other, needs its fair share of love!

 Can You Really Cuddle With a Cane Corso?

-That’s not the case for someone that’s been living side by side with it for many years, though!
-This is important: Cane Corsos tend to get in sync with whatever mood you’re in.1 More than that, if you’re sad or joyful, they often think it’s their doing.
+That’s not the case for someone who’s been living side by side with them for many years, though!
+This is important: Cane Corsos tend to get in sync with whatever mood you’re in.1 More than that, if you’re sad or joyful, they may even think it’s their doing.
 These dogs take a while to warm up to someone, but once they do, that bond is unbreakable.
 They’re not clingy, however, and do need some alone time.

 Girl and boy walk with a dog Cane corso in the forest and have a fun.
 Children hug a dog